kimocoder/pidcat/README.md

                         header besides Android log header, this option will further indent your wrapped lines with additional width
-  --grep GREP_WORDS     Filter lines with words in log messages.
-The words are
+  --grep WORD_LIST_TO_GREP
-                        delimited with '|', where each word can be tailed with a color initialed with '\'.
+                        Filter lines with words in log messages.
+The words are delimited with '|', where each word can be tailed with a color initialed with '\'.
 If no color is specified, 'RED' will be the default color.
 For example, option